Who Will Score a Goal in the NHL Today - December 9?

 Who Will Score a Goal in the NHL Today? - December 9

-Anytime goal-scorer odds for players from across the NHL are listed in this article, with 12 games on the NHL slate Saturday.
+Anytime goal-scorer odds for players from around the NHL are available here, with 12 games on the NHL schedule Saturday.

 Get tickets for any NHL game this season at Ticketmaster!